 Vacation time doesn’t have to mean abandoning healthy guidelines.
 While it’s tempting to splurge, completely veering from your normal routine could end up causing more harm than good, and can lead to weight gain and low energy levels.

-Gigantic serving sizes—served as a meal for one—can realistically be divided into a meal for two.
+Gigantic serving sizes served as a meal for one can realistically be divided into a meal for two.
+According to the Centers for Disease Control and Prevention (CDC), research shows that people consume more calories unintentionally when faced with larger portions.
 Think about sharing your meals instead of filling yourself with more food than is necessary or healthy.
 If you’re traveling solo, consider taking half to go, or ordering an appetizer as an entrée instead.

-A study from The Institute of Food and Agricultural Sciences (IFAS) of the University of Florida encourages the importance of breakfast, stating that “for adults, eating breakfast is a great way to help control body weight because it keeps them from overeating during other meals.”
+A study from The Institute of Food and Agricultural Sciences (IFAS) of the University of Florida encourages the importance of breakfast, stating: “for adults, eating breakfast is a great way to help control body weight because it keeps them from overeating during other meals.”

-Remember, just because you’re not at the office, it doesn’t mean you get a free pass to skip breakfast.
+Remember, just because you’re not at the office doesn’t mean you get a free pass to skip breakfast.
 If anything, the extra downtime during your vacation provides an opportunity to sit down and savor a hearty morning meal.

 The IFAS recommends ditching the same old, same old for creative re-creations of last night’s leftovers, and incorporating milk, fruit, and grains into your breakfast.

-It is a vacation, after all, and completely normal to want to indulge.
-But to avoid putting on weight, it’s important to eat balanced meals at regular times.
+It is a vacation, after all, and on vacation it’s completely normal to want to indulge.
+However, to avoid putting on weight, it’s important to eat balanced meals at regular times.
 Sticking to scheduled meal times, sharing desserts, and incorporating physical activity will keep you on track to having a healthy vacation.